top of page

 Workers compensation insurance programs are technical, but the coverages and terms vary little from one carrier to another (unless your are insured through some form of large deductible/retention program).
 And, there are substantial differences in pricing.

-Businesses have access to quotes from, at most, just a few workers’ compensation insurance companies among the many.
+Businesses have access to work comp insurance quotes from, at most, just a few workers’ compensation insurance companies among the many.

-At this point we could go into how to remedy information asymmetry related to consumer options in the marketplace (if you want to discuss better marketing of your work comp insurance or want the names of some great brokers, I can do that.
-Just call or email me).
-But, I’d rather take a step back and focus on the information asymmetry that exists in the work comp marketplace between consumers and sellers of work comp insurance related to pricing.
+At this point we could go into how to remedy information asymmetry related to work comp insurance quotes & consumer options in the marketplace (if you want to go straight to finding competitive options you can start a work comp insurance quote).
+But, I’d also like to take a step back and focus on the information asymmetry that exists in the workers comp insurance marketplace between consumers and sellers of work comp insurance related to pricing.

 Payroll - Work comp payroll is its own measurement of payroll determined by a unique set of rules that differ from one state to the next.
 An insurance company auditor is responsible for this.